JSW-JW/Bowling-Posture-Guide/README.md

   - I don't wanna get injured performing wrong posture.

 # MVP function
-  - A user uploads his/her own bowling posture video. (recommends video taken from right behind the bowler).
+  - A user uploads his/her own bowling posture video.
+(Highly recommended to upload video taken right behind the bowler).
   - For each step, pose estimation and appreciation result is saved.
-  - Analysis and evaluation of your performing each step will be suggested with proper guide comments.
+  - Analysis and evaluation of each step will be suggested with proper guide comments.

 # Technical Requirements